ldcas-uc3m/TIW-P3/src/equiposWS/README.md

         ```powershell
         C:\> & <mysql-path>\bin\mysqld
         ```
-5. Create and import the database
-    If you haven't set up a password:
+5. If you haven't set up a password:
     1. Access the MySQL console
         - Linux
             ```bash